Published By Credit Suite at March 1st, 2016

 A personal guarantee is like a secondary collateral for a loan in the bank’s eyes.
-Providing a personal guarantee is required for many loans, and will improve your chances of getting many others.
+Providing a personal guarantee is necessary for many loans.
+And it will improve your chances of getting many others.

 A lot of people fail to realize this, and it has important implications that you shouldn’t ignore.
 For this and other reasons, funding through debt can sometimes be favorable for small businesses.
 Obviously caution must be taken when using debt as funding, too, but the big advantage is that you maintain control and ownership of your own company.

 The most common funding sources for startups are “inside” jobs.

 When starting out, most new businesses rely on personal savings and personal credit.
 Some startups start with personal credit cards, others with home equity loans or home equity lines of credit.
 Yet in any of these cases, the person starting the business is taking on substantial risk.
 This isn’t necessarily bad in and of itself, but do remember this:

 Starting with personal credit is one thing, continuing with it when you no longer need to is something else entirely.